Should I Medicate My Child for Depression?

 - Versatile - Bright Light Therapy lamp and a high quality task lamp that emits clear, non-glare light

-I urge every parent to do the research, ask questions, and make the best decision for their child regardless of their own reservations.
-Keeping your head in the sand is not going to help anyone.
-This is a serious illness and it’s affecting our kids in a dramatic way.
-Please talk to them and get them help.
+I urge parents to do the research, ask questions, consult physicians, and make the best decision for their child regardless of their own reservations.
+This is a serious illness and it's affects can be traumatic enough to make them think there is no other alternative than suicide.